Who leads Computing at The Divine Mercy?

 This webpage relates to how we cover the Computing Curriculum at The Divine Mercy.
 For KS1 and KS2 look at the national KS1 & Computing Curriculum.
 In Early Years the Technology area of Development Matters covers the national Computing requirements.

 In KS1 & KS2 we use the award winning Switched On Computing scheme of work to ensure our children cover the Computing Curriculum.
-This scheme of work is approved by National Association of Advisers for Computing in Education In EYFS teachers plan Computing learning around the specific topics being covered and by providing continuous opportunities for the children to access technology when they want to.
+This scheme of work is approved by National Association of Advisers for Computing in Education.
+In EYFS teachers plan Computing learning around the specific topics being covered and by providing continuous opportunities for the children to access technology when they want to.

 What will my child use to help them learn Computing at The Divine Mercy?

 We have invested heavily in ICT equipment to support our children to not only learn Computing but to also enhance learning opportunities in all subjects.
 Each class has their own set of 6 iPads (EFYS share 10) and we also have 30 iPads that can be used for whole class teaching.
-We have 30 laptops in a trolley for the children and our own Knowledge Meadow (Computing suite).
+We have 30 chromebooks in a trolley for the children and our own Knowledge Meadow (Computing suite).
 Some of the other equipment that your child may also use include: bee-bots, talking tins, programmable robots and green screen media.

 We also use packages such as BugClub and IamLearning to support learning across the school.
 By using these software packages the children are also continually developing their Computing skills.